rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 #### I have an idea for an enhancement to the Cedar UI Toolkit.
 Who do I talk to?

 Great!
 Your feedback is appreciated.
-First, [review proposed enhancements]() already under consideration.
-If your addition is unique, you can [submit a request](link this text) to the Cedar team backlog.
+If your addition is unique, you can [submit a request](https://airtable.com/shrcbq9CHthuMO7AC) to the Cedar team backlog.

 #### Should I always update Sketch versions when it tells me to?